redox-os/website/content/news/this-month-241031.md

 date = "2024-10-31"
 +++

+Redox OS is a Unix-like general-purpose microkernel-based operating system written in Rust.
 October was a very exciting month for Redox!
 Here's all the latest news.

 ## Support Redox - Merch Sale